Christianity in Ancient Greece

 The Areopagus is a big rocky hill between the Acropolis and the Agora.
 It was named after the god of war, Ares, who was said to have been put on trial here for killing the son of Poseidon, the god of the sea.

 In the early part of Greek history, rich aristocratic families had their own court here.
-However, this was later got rid of when all the law courts were established in the nearby Agora.
+However, this was later stopped when all the law courts were established in the nearby Agora.

 It is most famous as the site where St. Paul first preached the idea of Christianity to the Greeks in 51 AD.
 The idea that there was only one god, rather than the many Greek gods, must have been quite a shock!
 The speech is very famous as the moment that Christian thought first came into contact with the Classical ideas of Ancient Greece – and both influenced each other enormously.